Understanding iOS device capacity

 iTunes divides used content into categories indicated on the bottom of the screen when you have selected your device.

-- Apps: Includes installed apps and their content
+- Apps: Installed apps

 Hover the pointer over the content for more detailed information, such as usage and item count: